 Jack Bingham is a serial tech early adopter.
 He began in 2007 as CEO of Seacoast Energy Alternatives, a residential retail renewable energy company.
 He went on to co-found Barrington Power, offering small and medium-sized organizations—industrial, municipal and residential— affordable access to renewable energy.
 He has over 30 years of experience in small business development and adaptation of technology to the business environment.
 Likewise, his access to local municipalities and non-profit organizations has provided an impetus to Barrington Power’s primary market.

 David Russell brings to Barrington Power more than 40 years’ experience in the securities industry in sales, trading and management and as an investment banker.
-David’s focus is on the financial structuring—often involving highly complex legal and funding constructs—of renewable energy projects.
+David’s focus is on the financial structuring—often highly complex—of renewable energy projects.
 He is adept at negotiation, feasibility, financial marketing, bank and investor financing and accounting.
 David has been involved in alternative energy initiatives since 1979.

 David specializes in helping clients understand and take advantage of the funding opportunities afforded by the state and federal governments as well as by non-profit grant giving organizations.
 At the same time he works with banks, government agencies and investors to secure funds and satisfy funding requirements, lawyers and accountants to determine the efficacy and integrity of the company’s funding strategy and local municipal and state taxing authorities to manage those relationships.